-“Days before and on the day of Hurricane Ian, our intake lobby was overloaded with surrendered animals,” Cassandra Carter, a pet advisor at Fetch by The Dodo’s shelter partner Humane Society of Tampa Bay (HSTB), said.
+“Days before and on the day of Hurricane Ian, our intake lobby was overloaded with surrendered animals,” Cassandra Carter, a pet advisor at Fetch’s shelter partner Humane Society of Tampa Bay (HSTB), said.

 Carter explained how “good samaritans” began dropping off wandering abandoned animals.
 Quickly, the organization found themselves at capacity, forced to recommend other shelters in the area or ask people to hang onto the animals until the storm passed.

 “Turning pets away isn’t something we’ve experienced before,” Carter added — and reaching capacity occurred even with the shelter’s storm preparedness plan in place.
 The organization made sure they had enough staff and volunteers to operate normally, along with staff that stayed with the animals during the storm.

 Jacksonville Humane Society (JHS), another Fetch shelter partner, started to prepare for the hurricane early, too.